SEMICeu/semic_pledges/README.md

 # Text Mining on GROW Tourism Pledges - Documentation

 <div style='text-align: justify;'>
 This project is the result of a collaboration between DG DIGIT and DG GROW on the use of text mining for the analysis of pledges on the Transition Pathway for Tourism.
-This project had two goals: (1) topic extraction and (2) result extraction from pledges.
+This project had two goals:

+(1) topic extraction

+(2) result extraction from pledges.

 The objective of topic extraction was to identify emerging topics in the provided pledges: each pledge should be assigned to its respective topic and each topic should be identified.
 To reach this objective, we relied on a text clustering process divided in two main steps: